4 Ways to Protect Your Identity from Fraud and Theft

 Quick detection and rapid response can reduce your risk of identity fraud and theft.
 With identity theft protection and credit monitoring, you’ll receive notifications of changes to your account that could indicate fraud.
 Plus, you’ll have access to a fraud professional who can help resolve identity fraud issues.

 Tip: Identity theft coverage helps you get back on your feet after a breach.
-Your Farm Bureau fraud professional will take you step-by-step through the process to quickly resolve the issue and protect your identity going forward.
+Reach out to a Farm Bureau agent and they will connect you with someone that can help you through the process to quickly resolve issues and protect your identity going forward.

 Is Your Identity Safe?

-Protect yourself from the fastest growing crime in America.
-Farm Bureau’s Identity Services and Fraud Expense Coverage helps minimize your risk, monitor your exposure and manage restoration after a fraud.
-Talk to your local Farm Bureau agent today.
+Farm Bureau’s Identity Services and Fraud Expense Coverage helps minimize your risk, monitor your exposure and manage restoration after fraud.
+Reach out to Farm Bureau today if you’re ready to protect your identity.

 Want to learn more?